 We often assume that white lies are not really lies.
 People who always tell little white lies here and there often feel that they are harmless or even beneficial.

 White liars often mix the truth with the lies.
-They do it so that when people catch them at it, they tend to believe that they didn’t mean to deceive and were probably confused themselves.
+They do it so that when people catch them, they tend to believe that they didn’t mean to deceive and were probably confused themselves.
 However, sometimes, a person may tell white lies when trying to protect someone from the truth if it is too hurtful or damaging.

 5. Careless Liars